OAT7963/Microplastics/README.md

 ## Data Source

-I have microplastics data set from https://www.scopus.com/home.uri.
+I obtained the microplastics scientific articles from https://www.scopus.com/home.uri.
 Thankfully I was able to access to thousands of scientific article with my student university account.
 1600+ scientific article were downloaded using the informational search query "Microplastics".

 ## Data Description